humpbackdev/humpback-docs/docs/working-with-humpback/project-structure.md

 # Project structure

-When the Humpback generator generates your project it give as result the following folders and files in the root path of your project
+When the Humpback generator generates your project it give as result the following folders and files in the root path of your project.

 ## .ahoy
 it contains the definition of custom ahoy commands for your site.